Why, and how, to ice your horse’s hooves

-As a Groom, you are often working with horses that are in daily work for their career as a show horse.
+- As a horse lover, you are often working with horses that are in daily work for their career as a show horse or a lesson horse or your own horse.
 It’s part of the daily routine to ice legs and hocks, and sometimes stifles and backs.
 Hooves may or not be included in this list, but it certainly is something to consider.

 - Exercise on bad footing or strenuous exercise